 With support of the Clinical Training Director, interns at Johns Hopkins All Children’s Hospital will be expected to identify personal strengths and challenges, set internship goals, and evaluate progress on a regular basis.
 Interns will demonstrate the ability to process and utilize information, feedback and constructive criticism.
 Interns are also expected to seek guidance when faced with difficulties.

 Philosophy of Music Therapy at Johns Hopkins All Children’s Hospital

 Music Therapy at Johns Hopkins All Children’s Hospital is an integral part of the care of hospitalized children and their families.
 Music affects mental, physical and emotional responses, and it is utilized as a valuable tool in supporting the treatment and recovery experience.
 Through music therapy interventions, we provide patients and families with ways to decrease anxiety, get through procedures, feel safe and secure, and build positive coping skills.
 Music helps children cope with pain, discomfort and stress, and motivates them to continue their developmental paths.
 We provide family centered care, which means that we incorporate and support the whole family, not just the hospitalized child.
-We incorporate a variety of different approaches to best meet each individual’s needs, but often tend to draw from both a humanistic and behavioral approach.
+We incorporate an eclectic approach to best meet each individual’s needs.

 No stipend is available at this time.

 No housing is available at this time.

 Interns receive a 20% discount in the hospital cafeteria.

 The hospital is on the main bus line.

 Each applicant will participate in a phone screening.
 Following an acceptable screening, an on-site personal interview will be scheduled.

 Please complete the application and return with all requested documents and letters to the address given.
 All application materials must be mailed in hard copy form.
 Partial applications will not be accepted.